Hancock Health Connection Center

 Mental illness can affect anyone.
 Just because we can’t always see it doesn’t mean it’s not there.
 The Hancock Health Connection Center team is here to help you connect with local mental health resources.

 Our health is heavily affected by the way we care for our bodies—our dietary and exercise habits, coping mechanisms, and use of drugs or alcohol.
-We have a wealth of physical wellness resources available: Hancock Wellness Centers have state-of-the-art gym equipment, and we offer many classes and support groups.
+We have a wealth of social and physical wellness resources available: Hancock Wellness Centers have state-of-the-art gym equipment, and we offer many classes and support groups.

 Spiritual wellness can be an important part of daily life.
 Finding a local faith community can be of great benefit, both in times of health and times of need.